pivotal/docs-tap/scst-store/logs.md

 * Less - Outputs a single log line indicating the current log level the Metadata Store is configured to when the application starts.
 * Default - Outputs API endpoint access information.
 * Debug - Outputs API endpoint payload information, both for requests and responses.
-* Trace - Outputs verbose debug information about the actual SQL queries being made against the database.
+* Trace - Outputs verbose debug information about the actual SQL queries for the database.

 Other log levels do not output any additional log information and are present for future extensibility.